react4j/react4j/docs/dependency_injection.md

 a component which is an interface annotated by the `@dagger.Component` annotation.
 The injection rules are customized via `@dagger.Module` annotated classes.

 React4j has greater support for the dagger injection framework than GIN.
-The {@api_url: annotations.ReactComponent}
+The {@link: react4j.annotations.ReactComponent}
 annotation has a `dagger` parameter that controls whether the React4j annotation processor generates a dagger subcomponent and supporting module.
 As with the `inject` parameter it can be explicitly enabled, disabled or the default value `AUTODETECT`.
 The `AUTODETECT` value determines whether the component requires injection and